reefab/Projo/README.md

 for that task.

-Only drawback is that the internal storage is just 4MB so a USB drive had to be added for my needs.
+Only drawback is that the internal storage is just 4MB so a USB drive had to be added for my needs (a 256MB one would be fine).

-The board is a simple [MAX232](http://en.wikipedia.org/wiki/MAX232) based TTL to RS232 adaptater.
-The UART on the router works a 3.3V so the MAX232 converts it to signals compatible with other RS232 devices.
-You can find them on ebay for a penance by searching for "TTL to RS232".
+The board is a simple [MAX232](http://en.wikipedia.org/wiki/MAX232) based TTL to RS232 adapter.
+The UART on the router works at 3.3V so the MAX232 converts it to signals compatible with other RS232 devices.
+You can find them on eBay for a pittance by searching for "TTL to RS232".

 Wiring is simple:

 * 5V from the router goes to the 5V pin on the board
 * Ground from the router goes to the ground pin on the board